-Combining evaporated milk and peach Greek yogurt to top off these grilled peaches is the base of the cream sauce.
-Brown sugar can never steer a dessert idea in the wrong direction and teaming it up with butter and walnuts takes this to the top.
-When you’re not sure what you want to do for dessert give this Grilled Peaches and Cream a try!
+Combining evaporated milk and creamy Greek yogurt to top off these grilled peaches is the base of the cream sauce.
+And brown sugar can never steer a dessert idea in the wrong direction and teaming it up with butter and walnuts takes this to the top.

-- Cook on the skin side for 2 more minutes then place on serving dish.
-Top of grilled peaches with cream sauce and buttered walnuts.
-Serve hot.
+- Cook on the skin side for 2 additional minutes then place on serving dish.
+Top with candied walnuts and cream sauce.

 Here are a few more recipes that incorporate fresh fruit:

 - Funnel Cake with Homemade Strawberry Sauce

 - Strawberry & Lemon Cookie Ice Cream Trifle